CAN YOU PASS THE HAMAS QUIZ?

--It should be obvious that simply killing “terrorists” in say, Gaza, without changing the conditions that produced them is ineffective since new “terrorists” will simply arise.
+-It should be obvious that simply killing “terrorists” in, say, Gaza without changing the conditions that produced them is ineffective since new “terrorists” will simply arise.
 For example, “Israel has assassinated dozens of Arab political and military leaders….What have the results been?
 Overall – nothing positive.
-Israel killed Hizbollah leader Abbas al-Moussawi, and got the vastly more intelligent Hassan Nasrallah instead.
+Israel killed Hezbollah leader Abbas al-Moussawi, and got the vastly more intelligent Hassan Nasrallah instead.
 They killed Hamas founder Sheik Ahmad Yassin, and he was replaced by abler men.
-[They killed Hamas military leader Ja'abari whose] successor may be less or more able.
-It will make no great difference.” http://zope.gush-shalom.org/home/en/channels/avnery/1353080494/
+[They killed Hamas military leader Ja’abari whose] successor may be less or more able.
+It will make no great difference.”

 2. True or False: Israel supported Hamas in the past.

--According to Anthony Cordesman, respected Middle East analyst for the Center for Strategic Studies, Israel “aided Hamas directly—the Israelis wanted to use it as a counterbalance to the PLO.” http://www.indybay.org/newsitems/2002/06/08/1320881.php
+According to Anthony Cordesman, respected Middle East analyst for the Center for Strategic Studies, Israel “aided Hamas directly—the Israelis wanted to use it as a counterbalance to the PLO.”
+(Divide and rule has long been an effective method of colonial domination.)

--It is worth noting that in 2007 the US and Israel not only opposed a Palestinian unity government but, in a failed effort to destroy Hamas, “backed an armed force under Fatah strongman Muhammad Dahlan, touching off a bloody civil war in Gaza and leaving Hamas stronger than ever.”
-(Apparently, divide-and-rule continues to be a useful tool of control.)
+Then, in 2007, after frustrating the creation of the Palestinian unity government, the US and Israel, in a failed effort to destroy Hamas, “backed an armed force under Fatah strongman Muhammad Dahlan, touching off a bloody civil war in Gaza and leaving Hamas stronger than ever.”
 When the plot failed, Israel, with the support of the US and Egypt, “imposed a blockade designed not only to prevent Hamas from importing weapons, but to punish Gazans for electing it.”
 The result was devastation for Gaza’s economy.
-For example, by “2008, 90 percent of Gaza’s industrial companies had closed.” http://www.vanityfair.com/politics/features/2008/04/gaza200804 (Peter Beinart, The Crisis of Zionism, Times Books, New York: 2012, 76.)
+For example, by “2008, 90 percent of Gaza’s industrial companies had closed.”

 3. Which groups committed the following terrorist acts in Palestine to further nationalist goals during the British Mandate period?